MicrosoftDocs/globalization/globalization/input/simplified-chinese-ime.md

 When the Simplified Chinese keyboard layout is active, you can right-click the input mode icon (**中** or **英**) to access various options.
 The right-click menu also has a shortcut to **Microsoft Pinyin** settings.
 You can change many settings related to using the IME:

-- Pinyin style, reading auto-correction, super abbreviated pinyin, IME default modes, and fuzzy pinyin rules
+- Pinyin style, reading autocorrection, super abbreviated Pinyin, IME default modes, and fuzzy Pinyin rules
 - [Keyboard shortcuts](#configure-keyboard-shortcuts)
 - Appearance of the candidate window
 - Lexicon and self-learning settings